 Seek out feedback

-Once you have created your manual and your videos, be sure to share them on the Facebook Owners Group for feedback.
+Once you have created your manual and your videos, be sure to share them on the Outdoorsy RV Owner Community for feedback.
 This will help ensure you haven’t missed any important information or overlooked any typos or mistakes.
+Your guide will help your renters have the best and safest road trip possible!